Urolithin A Supplement - Benefits, side effects, healthy Mitochondria

 We don't see Mitopure as a substitute or replacement, but as complimentary to physical exercise and caloric restriction.

-LB: Patrick Aebischer (Chairman of the Amazentis Scientific Advisory Board) said previously on a podcast in 2020, that Mitopure was the only known compound capable of simulating mitophagy.
+ALL: Patrick Aebischer (Chairman of the Amazentis Scientific Advisory Board) said previously on a podcast in 2020, that Mitopure was the only known compound capable of simulating mitophagy.
 Do you still know if that's still believed to be the case?

-Mitopure: The Best Urolithin A Supplement?
+Mitopure: The best Urolithin A supplement?

 FL: This is a rapidly evolving space and there's a lot of ongoing scientific research.
 So I can't comment in absolute terms.
 What we do know is Mitopure is the only mitophagy inducer that has been taken into the clinic and has been shown to improve mitochondrial function and muscle strength in humans.

-LB: On the topic of mitophagy and muscle tissue, let’s come back around to this 40%+ improvement in running endurance in mice, as compared to untreated peers of the same age.
+ALL: On the topic of mitophagy and muscle tissue, let’s come back around to this 40%+ improvement in running endurance in mice, as compared to untreated peers of the same age.

 It naturally starts a conversation around whether Mitopure could improve athletic performance…